Mustapha-AJEGHRIR/projet_sys_decision/README.md

 ```bash
 python main.py -d data_path
 ```
 - To use the model with a noisy Decision Maker, use the following command to generate a noisy dataset and to test its generalization performance.
-It possible to provide the 4 arguments `-N` to specify decision error probability `-n` number of criterias, `-p` number of profiles and `-g` number of generated instances.
+It possible to provide the 4 arguments `-N` to specify decision error probability `-n` number of criteria, `-p` number of profiles and `-g` number of generated instances.
 The noisy mode enables light mode automatically.
 ```bash
 python main.py -N 0.05 -g 1000 -n 4 -p 2
 ```